Vintharas/js13k-spaceshooter/README.md

   - [*] come from random location at random speed
   - [*] different size
   - [*] create clusters of asteroids
+  - improve clusters to be x-close, or y-close, that will look cooler :D (I think, they will look more like a cluster)
   - add new clusters every so often (outside of the current camera view)
 - ship life/collisions
   - [*] life and life indicator for the ship